-7.5 ml of stabilizer to each liter of fuel (or 1 oz of stabilizer to each gallon of fuel)
+7.5 ml per liter of fuel (1 oz per gallon)

-- Perform the following steps to protect the cylinder, piston rings, etc. from corrosion. - a.
+- 4. Perform the following steps to protect the engine from internal corrosion. - a.
 Remove the spark plug cap and spark plug. - b.
 Pour a teaspoonful of engine oil into the spark plug bore. - c.
 Install the spark plug cap onto the spark plug, and then place the spark plug on the cylinder head so that the electrodes are grounded.
 (This will limit sparking during the next step.) - d.
 Turn the engine over several times with the starter.
 (This will coat the cylinder wall with oil.) - e.
-Remove the spark plug cap from the spark plug, and then install the spark plug and the spark plug cap. - 4.
-Lubricate all control cables and the pivoting points of all levers and pedals. - Check and, if necessary, correct the tire air pressure, and then block up the ATV so that all of its wheels are off the ground.
-Alternatively, turn the wheels a little every month in order to prevent the tires from becoming degraded in one spot.
+Remove the spark plug cap from the spark plug, and then install the spark plug and the spark plug cap. - 5.
+Lubricate all control cables and the pivoting points of all levers and pedals. - 6.
+Put the frame on stands or blocks to raise all wheels off the ground.
+(Alternatively, turn the wheels each month to prevent the tires from degrading in one spot.) - 7.
+Cover the muffler outlet with a plastic bag to prevent moisture from entering it.